grncdr/node-any-db/README.md

 `pool.acquire(function (err, conn) { ... })`

 Remove a connection from the pool.
-If you use this method you **must** return the connection back to the pool using [ConnectionPool.release](#connectionpoolrelease)
+If you use this method you **must** return the connection back to the pool using [ConnectionPool.release](#connectionpoolrelease).

 #### ConnectionPool.release